-NM HED Area V: Humanities and Fine Arts Competencies Core Competency Rationale Assessment Suggestions Students will: Students should: Analyze and critically interpret significant primary texts and/or works of art (this includes fine art, literature, music, theatre,& film).
-Possess an understanding of the present that is informed by an awareness of past heritages in human history, arts, philosophy, religion, and literature, including the complex and interdependent relationships among Pre/post testsJournalsPortfoliosPublic DebatesEssays Compare art forms, modes of thought and expression, and processes across a range of historical periods and/or structures (such as political, geographic, economic, social, cultural, religious, and intellectual). cultures.
-Note: For the purposes of the Humanities and Fine Arts requirement, courses will come from the areas of History, Philosophy, Literature, Art, Dance, Music, Theatre and those offerings from other disciplines that also include, among other criteria, Visual / Audio Identification Videos Recitals Performances Documentation of service learning Presentations: Performance, time-based Final Exams Recognize and articulate the diversity of human experience across a range of historical periods and/or cultural perspectives. analytical study of primary texts and/or works of art as forms of cultural and creative expression.
-This requirement does not include work in areas such as studio and performance courses or courses that are primarily skills- Log of On-line Discussions Graphic Productions (charts, diagrams, timelines, etc.) Peer review/self review.
+NM HED Area V: Humanities and Fine Arts Competencies Core Competency Students will: Rationale Students should: Assessment Suggestions Analyze and critically interpret significant primary texts and/or works of art (this includes fine art, literature, music, theatre,& film).
+Possess an understanding of the present that is informed by an awareness of past heritages in human history, arts, philosophy, religion, and literature, including the complex and Pre/post testsJournalsPortfoliosPublic Debates

+Compare art forms, modes of thought and expression, and processes across a range of historical periods and/or structures (such as political, geographic, economic, social, cultural, religious, and intellectual).

+Recognize and articulate the diversity of human experience across a range of historical periods and/or cultural perspectives.